ghbcode/website/ml.md

 ---

-Each topic is covered within a self contained python notebook.
-In some cases the notebooks run code using the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).
-To begin I'm noting the main ideas first and updates/revisions will follow.

 There are various ways to categorize machine learning methods but a common way to think about it is via the following  categories, i.e. supervised learning, semi-supervised learning and unsupervised learning.
 Note that there is another distinction, whether your output is a real-valued number or some sort of classification.
 Classification can also contain probability measure as in, 'input X is of class A with a probability of 80%'.
 Other ways to think of machine learning involve categorizing the methods used by the models or the general idea that the model is using.
 For now I will use the former method to categorize and list machine learning algorithms.
+Lastly please note that Artificial Intelligence is the overarching theme, inside of that is machine learning and that deep learning is considered to be a subset of machine learning.

 * **Supervised Learning** - use labeled data to train your algorithm
   * [Data Processing and Preliminaries](/website/notebooks/data-processing-preliminaries.html)